anyaschukin/N-Puzzle/README.md

 These plots show for size 3 the manhattan heuristic performs the best, it solves the fastest while still providing as low a number of moves as the other heuristics.

-the nilsson heuristic is almost as quick as manhattan, but takes more moves.
+the nilsson heuristic is almost as quick as manhattan, but usually takes slightly more moves.
 The other heuristics take significantly more time to solve.

 For size 4: